Ellen White Investigation

 Conclusion

-The examples above demonstrate that Ellen White's version of the Passion adds to what the Bible says.
-The examples above demonstrate that the source for some of the additions to Scripture in the Desire of Ages is not divine, but rather it is the conjectures of other human beings such as Cunningham Geikie.
+The few examples above demonstrate that Ellen White's version of the Passion adds to what the Bible says.
+These examples demonstrate that the source for some of the additions to Scripture in the Desire of Ages is not divine, but rather it is the conjectures of other human beings such as Cunningham Geikie.
 While one may never know if Ellen White or her bookmaker Marian Davis relied upon the divine mind while writing Desire of Ages, it is certainly true that they relied upon human minds.

 Category: Bible vs. Mrs. White